Chance-Constrained Multiple-Choice Knapsack Problem: Model, Algorithms, and Applications: Computational Study

 \section{Computational Study}

-Experiments are carefully designed to evaluate the performance of DDALS in solving DDCCMCKP.
-We also conducted ablation studies, which involves disabling individual components of DDALS, to assess the contribution of the components integrated in DDALS.
-The source code of algorithms and the benchmark sets, are available at Github \footnote{Github: \href{https://github.com/eddylxf23/DDCCMCKP}{github.com/eddylxf23/DDCCMCKP}}.
-All experiments were run in python on an Intel(R) Xeon(R) CPU E5-2699A v4(2.40GHz,252G RAM) with Ubuntu 16.04 LST.
+In the experiments, we first analyze the sensitivity of different parameter settings of DDALS.
+Secondly, we adapt the existing methods, GDSO and DRO, to address our problem and compare with DDALS.
+Thirdly, we further conduct experiments to compare and analyze various commonly used search methods, such as greedy, estimation of distribution algorithm (EDA), and genetic algorithm (GA), combined with solution evaluation approaches against DDALS.
+Furthermore, we analyze the impact of the integrated acceleration mechanism, evaluating how it enhances the overall efficiency.
+Finally, we conduct ablation studies, which involves disabling individual components of DDALS, to assess the contribution of the components integrated in DDALS.
+The source code, benchmark sets and supplementary materials are available online \footnote{Github: \href{https://github.com/eddylxf23/CCMCKP}{github.com/eddylxf23/CCMCKP}}.
+All experiments were executed in python on an Intel(R) Xeon(R) CPU E5-2699A v4(2.40GHz,252G RAM) with Ubuntu 16.04 LST.